 The male perm is one of this year’s top men’s hair trends, here’s how to nail the curly look

-Not only is the perm making a comeback from its 1980s and 90s heyday, but the male perm is one of the hottest hair styles for men of 2021.
+Not only is the perm making a comeback from its 1980s and 90s heyday, but the male perm is one of the hottest hair styles for men this year.
 Here’s how to join the curly hair men crew

 L ads.
 It’s time to embrace your naturally curly hair – or at least fake it with a male perm.
-What was once seen as the reserve of old women, the perm is well and truly making a comeback among people of all ages and the male perm is one of the hottest men’s hair styles of 2021.
+What was once seen as the reserve of women, the perm is well and truly making a comeback among people of all ages and the male perm is one of the hottest men’s hair styles of this year.

 Curly hair men

 Below we’ve explained how to make the most of your natural waves and curls if you’re likely enough to have them, and we showcase the different types of male perms you can opt for.
 Either at home or at your barbers.